Mucoceles are relatively commonly seen in children.

 You can help your child prepare for his upcoming operation by going through our general preoperative page.

-The operation by itself is minor.
-After excising the mucocele, we take sutures that are dissolving and don’t require removal.
+The operation itself is minor.
+After excising the mucocele, we use dissolving sutures that don’t require removal.

 Care after surgery